cedanl/textanalysis/README.md

 See the [installation documentation](https://docs.astral.sh/uv/getting-started/installation/) for details and alternative installation methods.

-## Run Locally (Streamlit)
+# ▶️ Run Locally
-Open a terminal in your local `textanalysis` folder and start the Streamlit app by running:
+Open a terminal in your local `textanalysis` folder and start the Streamlit app:

 ```
 uv run streamlit run src/main.py
 ```

-This will open the application in your default web browser.
+<strong>Note</strong>: The app will open automatically in your default web browser.

 # Support
 If you find this project helpful, please consider: